AndrewNedoluzhko/nestjs-auth-postgres-typeorm/README.md

 Authentication NestJS project with role based access using JWT, Passport, bcrypt and cookies with PostgreSQL database and TypeORM

+## Frontend Example
+The source code of the frontend for this authentication example based on Angular hosted at this link https://github.com/AndrewNedoluzhko/angular-auth-example

 ## Installation

 ```bash